gcallah/BookReviews/coyne_hall.md

-After discussing Menger, the authors continue by presenting the ideas of subsequent major figures in the history of the Austrian school, such as Eugen von Bohm-Bawerk, F. Wieser, Ludwig von Mises, F.A.
+After discussing Menger, the authors continue by presenting the ideas of subsequent major figures in the history of the Austrian school, such as Eugen von Bohm-Bawerk, Friedrich von  Wieser, Ludwig von Mises, F.A.
 Hayek, Israel Kirzner, and Murray Rothbard.

-## The Science of Economics

 In the next section, on the science of economics, Coyne and Hall take care to differentiate the social sciences from the physical sciences.
 We can study